 In fact, there was enough ink that I could create several impressions, but each one got progressively worse.

-Here’s how the images look.
-Nothing great.
 For some reason I forgot to activate (heat) one of the stamped impressions.

 I repeated the process using a clear plastic stamp.
 I created two stamped images.
 One using the bullet tip, and the other using the brush.
+Afterwards, I applied heat to activate the ink.

-The plastic stamp did terribly.
 A yellow arrow is pointing to the upper butterfly that is very difficult to see.
 The upper image was done using the bullet tip of the marker.
-The purple arrow is pointing lower butterfly that I used the brush on.
-Neither image looks like a butterfly!

 Lastly, I’m trying a foam stamp.

-Applying heat reveals that the foam stamp produced a pretty good image.
 There are signs of seepage along some of the edges, but compared to the other types of stamps this one is clean.

-The foam absorbs the ink, so I pressed it to the board a couple more times to see how many could be done from one inking.
-The yellow arrow is pointing to the first repeat stamping.
-Of the group of repeats, this one produced the cleanest result.
+The foam absorbs the ink, so I was able to press it to the board a couple more times.
+I wanted to see how many stampings could be done from one inking.

 From one inking you can get 2 good images.
 After that they do downhill in quality rather quickly.